elephantscale/es-training-new/course-outlines/accenture/NiFi.md

 ## Prerequisites

-* comfortable in Java programming language (navigate Linux command line , edit files with vi / nano)
+* comfortable in Java programming language (navigate Linux command line , edit files with vi or nano)
 * A Java IDE like Eclipse or IntelliJ

 ## Lab environment

 * A working environment will be provided for students.
-Students would need a SSH client and a browser to access the cluster.
+Students would need an SSH client and a browser to access the cluster.
 * Zero Install: There is no need to install HBase software on students' machines!

 ## Course Outline